-As an example of our concerns, the LCPGV website previously contained important information regarding the Second Amendment and the ramifications of the 2008 Heller decision, in which the US Supreme Court reversed over 200 years of prior legal precedent in ruling in a narrow 5-4 decision that the Second Amendment conferred a constitutional right to keep a handgun in the home.
-The LCPGV website formerly described the Heller decision as being a "radical departure" from the Supreme Court's previous interpretation of the Second Amendment.
-Since partnering with ARS, though, the LCPGV has distributed a pamphlet describing Heller as a "landmark" decision that "affirmed the right to keep a gun for self-defense.”
-In fact, the Supreme Court didn’t “affirm” a right to individual gun ownership in the Heller decision.
-According to the LCPGV's own amicus brief, it created a right where none previously existed.
+The LCPGV website formerly described the Heller decision as being a “radical departure” from the Supreme Court’s previous interpretation of the Second Amendment.
+Since partnering with the Giffords organization, though, the Giffords Law Center has published a pamphlet describing Heller as a “landmark” decision that “affirmed the right to keep a gun for self-defense.”
+In fact, however, the Supreme Court didn’t “affirm” a right to individual gun ownership in the Heller decision.
+In Heller, the Court created an individual right where none previously existed.
+As the LCPGV noted in its own amicus brief in District of Columbia v.
+Heller, there was no constitutional right, Second Amendment or otherwise, for anyone to own any kind of gun unrelated to service in a well regulated militia prior to the rogue 2008 Heller decision.

 Americans Against Gun Violence is also concerned about a statement in the same pamphlet under the heading of “Slippery Slope to Confiscation:”